gigaj0ule/system42/README.md

 I am my own build system.
 Just type $ make.

-I am solid.
 All my dependencies are included in-tree which means you will always be able to build and deploy me.

 I can automate your labor by
 running tiny robots or even a